 Military to Regular Time Conversion Chart

 This chart is your key to converting between military time (24-hour clock) and regular time (12-hour clock).
+The time format used in military time is a standardized method that helps avoid confusion, especially when distinguishing between morning hours and afternoon or evening times.

 Find the military time in the left column and look across to the right column to see the corresponding regular time.